 -The Boston Theological Institute (BTI) allows full-time graduate students in the Graduate School of Arts and Sciences to cross-register at Andover-Newton School of Theology, Boston University School of Theology, Episcopal Divinity School, Gordon-Conwell School of Theology, Harvard Divinity School, Holy Cross College (Greek Theology School), St. John's Seminary and Weston School of Theology.

-Working closely with the Graduate School of Arts & Sciences, the Connors Family Learning Center sponsors seminars, workshops and discussions for graduate teaching assistant and teaching fellows on strategies for improving teaching effectiveness and student learning.
+Working closely with the Graduate School, the Connors Family Learning Center sponsors seminars, workshops and discussions for graduate teaching assistant and teaching fellows on strategies for improving teaching effectiveness and student learning.
 Each fall, the Learning Center and the Graduate School of Arts & Sciences holds a one and a half day "Fall Teaching Orientation" workshop, designed to help students prepare for teaching.
 The Center also hosts ongoing seminars on college teaching, higher learning and academic life; assists graduate students in developing teaching portfolios; and provides class visits and teaching consultations, upon request.
 Through these and other activities, the Center plays an increasingly important role in enhancing the quality of academic life at Boston College.

 Graduate Student Center